Read about how Arlington Free Clinic is continuing to serve the community during the COVID-19 crisis here.

 The health of our patients, volunteers, staff, and visitors is our top priority.
-We are continuing to monitor the COVID-19 virus and are staying vigilant with our preparedness protocol to ensure that Arlington Free Clinic continues to care for our community.
+We are continuing to monitor the COVID-19 virus and are staying vigilant with our preparedness protocols to ensure that Arlington Free Clinic can continue to care for our community.

 We are working closely with Arlington County’s Public Health Division and with Virginia Hospital Center to support community-wide efforts to manage the effects of COVID-19.

 If you are in need of emergency financial or resource assistance (food stamps, housing grants, emergency monies, housing, food, clothing), you can call Arlington County Community Assistance Bureau at (703)228-1300.
 View a video about these services in English and Spanish.

 Accurate information is incredibly valuable during this time.
 Here is information on the steps we are taking to protect anyone in the Clinic from potential exposure to the virus.

 What We are Doing to Prevent Exposure

 Our staff leadership team, in coordination with our Medical Director, Dr. Joan Bowes Ritter, are monitoring the spread and management of COVID-19 and are communicating with County public health leadership.
 At this time, we have adopted the following recommendations to protect staff, volunteers, and patients from possible infection while continuing to provide care to those with other health needs.

 - We are urging our staff and volunteers to stay home if they are not feeling well.
 We are also encouraging those that may feel particularly vulnerable because of age or underlying health conditions to stay home as well.

 - We are encouraging everyone on the premises to prevent infection by washing their hands regularly, using hand sanitizer in between, wearing a mask, keeping their hands away from their face, and staying six feet away from others whenever possible.

 - Nursing staff and patient providers will wear disposable gloves and other appropriate PPE during patient contact.